SergiosKar/SergiosKar.github.io/_posts/2018-08-25-Bitcon_prediction_LSTM.md

 -   Economy general indexes about the current market situation

-And to discourage you a little note that the above results might not be as perfect as they seem.
+And to discourage you, a little note that the above results might not be as perfect as they seem.
 The reason why is that eventually the network learns to predict a very close value to the previous one in terms of minimizing the mean squared error.
 In general, historic data are not the best way to